everycure-org/matrix/docs/src/onboarding/index.md

 The ingestion pipeline aims to ingest all the downstream data in BigQuery, our data warehouse of choice.
 Data from different sources is assigned metadata for lineage tracking.

 We've established a lightweight data versioning system to ensure we can easily revert to an older version of the input data if required.
-All of our data is should be stored in Google Cloud Storage (GCS) under the following path:
+All of our data should be stored in Google Cloud Storage (GCS) under the following path:

 ```
 gs://<bucket>/kedro/data/01_raw/<source>/<version>/[nodes.tsv, edges.tsv]